Incident Management

 2. a Google Doc as needed for multiple user input based on the shared template

-3. a dedicated #incident-management channel for internal updates
+3. Incident Announcement channels for internal updates

 4. regular updates to status.gitlab.com via status.io that disseminates to various media (e.g. Twitter)